Swordaac/quotus-technical-2024-06/README.md

 1. Go to the repository on GitHub.
 2. Click on the "Pull Requests" tab.
 3. Click on the "New Pull Request" button.
-4. Select the base branch as `dev` and the compare branch as your branch.
+4. Select the base branch as `main` and the compare branch as your branch.
 5. Click on the "Create Pull Request" button.

 ### Useful Links